In this sweet novella from the “Love in Little Tree” series, a new girl in town brings a little spirit to Paul’s life.

 Trish's heart aches when she reads the note from her five-year-old son.
 She needs a man, but only to play Santa for Tyler.
 Widowed several years earlier, she's not quite over the scars left by her dishonest husband.
 She isn't looking for a relationship, although having someone to rely on is tempting.
 So is Sam, but she's not going to fall for an unambitious man.
 Not again.

-Trish's former mother-in-law isn't making things easy, either.
-Her friend was recently granted custody of her granddaughter, and Miriam thinks raising Tyler is an ideal way to reinvent the past.
+Trish's former mother-in-law isn't making things easy either.
+Miriam views raising Tyler as an ideal way to reinvent the past.
 She just has to oust Trish from the picture.

 When things look their gloomiest, it doesn't hurt to have Santa on your side.

-Chris Brandt limps home from the Army, less than thrilled with his future, until he meets Julie Palmer.
-But he’s done too much and seen even worse, and won’t get involved with the local bakery owner.
+Chris Brandt limps home from the Army less than thrilled with his future, until he meets Julie Palmer.
+But he’s done too much and seen even worse, and he won’t get involved with the local bakery owner.

 Will the magic of Valentine’s Day persuade him to give love a chance?